goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 In truth, I have been guilty of this too and have seen many developers and teams get this simple step wrong, often stumbling through a jumble of common mistakes until they arrive at something that at least works e.g. playing tricks with `sys.path` is an instant DQ in my book.

-There are not a lot of silly rules here because Python projects can be simple.
+* **/apidocs**: Epydoc-generedted API docs.
+* **/docs**: All your documentation goes here.
+* **/lib**: For any C-Language libraries.
+* **/scripts** or **/bin**: Any command-line related items.
+* **/tests**: For your tests.

+The top-level directory contains other related files.

 The hardest choice is whether or not to use a `/src` tree.
 Python doesn't have a distinction between `/src`, `/lib`, and `/bin` like Java or C has.
-Since a top-level `/src` directory is seen by some as meaningless, your top-level directory can be the top-level architecture of your application.
+Since a top-level `/src` directory is seen by some as meaningless, your top-level directory can be the top-level architecture of your application, for example `/sample`.

+Remember: Your module packages is the core focus of your project.
+They should not be tucked away.
+If, however, your module consists of only a single file, you can place it directly in your root directory.

 I recommend putting all of this under a "name-of-project" directory for example.
-So, if you're writing an application named `quux`, the directory that contains all this stuff is named `/quux`.
+So, if you're writing an application named `quux`, the directory that contains the structure is named `/quux`.
 This then means that another project's `PYTHONPATH`, then, can include `/path/to/quux/sample` to reuse the `QUUX.sample` module.

+There are not a lot of silly rules here because Python projects can be simple.
+You should feel free to add or remove any directories that are not used.

 ## Modules